 The composition is similar to the first look, quite simple, but the result is ultimately very different.

-Look 2: we leave no one behind
+Look 2: we don't leave anyone behind

 An outfit with character.